N3msi/NCPR/README.md

 Leave a comment and give Credits if you do.
 Please also respect the Licences from the contributers below.
 Info:

- Royalty Free License (RFL) : https://en.wikipedia.org/wiki/Royalty-free Royalty Free License (RFL)

- Creative Commons Attribution(CCA) : https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)

 Special thanks:

 - the Guys from the DayZ Modding Community for theire tutorials, help and Codesnippets, espacially CashewSan, Munghard, Zenarchist and Wardog ♥
-- The Sammelbecken DayZ Community for testing and running this on theire live servers, espacially https://www.youtube.com/@Physio0104]PhYsiO[/url] and BamBam ♥ ( visit them! https://discord.gg/cyUVftXEdT )
+- The Sammelbecken DayZ Community for testing and running this on theire live servers, espacially PhYsiO and BamBam ♥ ( visit them! https://discord.gg/cyUVftXEdT )
-- DaemonForge and Dumpgrahs for [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2860838523&searchtext=color+weapons] Reskin Manger - Weapons Editon[/url]
+- DaemonForge and Dumpgrahs for Reskin Manger - Weapons Editon ( https://steamcommunity.com/sharedfiles/filedetails/?id=2860838523&searchtext=color+weapons )
-- Room Service for [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1646187754] Code Lock [/url] and letting me use some of his Code.
+- Room Service for Code Lock ( https://steamcommunity.com/sharedfiles/filedetails/?id=1646187754 ) and letting me use some of his Code.

 Contributers:
+ Royalty Free License (RFL) : https://en.wikipedia.org/wiki/Royalty-free Royalty Free License (RFL) Creative Commons Attribution(CCA) : https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)

 - Montanaburbur for his/her Model of a Helmet (no link available anymore) - RFL
 - nowelbesi for his/her Model of a Skeleton (no link available anymore) - RFL
 - DJMaesen https://sketchfab.com/3d-models/crowbar-b8236043d6ca4d488b5bb36228460440 - CCA